terathomas/terathomas.github.io/index.md

 -----------------------

 # Data Professional Survey
-Below you will see a demonstration using real life data provided by Alex the Analyst, focusing on data professional survey reports.
+Below you will see a demonstration using real life data provided by "Alex the Analyst", focusing on data professional survey reports.
 This data was transformed and cleaned through Power BI Power Query, and then displayed in a dashboard.

 ![PowerBI](https://terathomas.github.io/images/PowerBI.jpg)